 - Keep dogs on a lead in the residential areas of the Wood.

 - Keep dogs out of ponds and avoid disturbing wildlife.

-Dog waste bins are not provided in the Wood.
-Please don’t let your dog’s mess inconvenience other Wood users.
+Dog waste bins are not provided in the Wood as there is no one to empty them.
+Please be a responsible dog owner and don’t let your dog’s mess inconvenience other Wood users.

 - In the area near the car park bag all dog waste and take it home with you.